 ARLINGTON PARK RACECOURSE

-Races are known to have taken place at Arlington Park since its inaugural meeting in October 1927, with the very first winner being the Joe Bollero ridden Luxembourg.
+Races are known to have taken place at Arlington Park since its inaugural meeting on 13th October 1927, with the very first winner being the Joe Bollero ridden Luxembourg.
 The track is situated in the Arlington Heights area of Chicago in the state of Illinois, and was founded by Harry 'Curly' Brown.

 The track is famous for being a pioneer, being the first to have a public address system, the first electronically operated tote in 1933, and the first to make use of electric starting gates in 1940.